 4WD LOCK

-Four-Wheel Drive Lock Range - This range maximizes torque to the front driveshaft, forcing the front and rear wheels to rotate at the same speed.
+Four-Wheel Drive Lock Range - This range locks the front and rear driveshafts together forcing the front and rear wheels to rotate at the same speed.
 This range provides additional traction for loose, slippery road surfaces only.

 4WD LOW